mfitz/knacktorle/README.md

 used in an offline mode where the puzzle to solve is read in from a local [`clues file`](#clues-file-format), rather than from the web.
 A number of clues files can be found in the `clues-files` directory.

-To solve a puzzle from a clues file, use the `--clues-file` parameter, passing the path to the clues file you want to use:
+To solve a puzzle in offline mode, pass the path to the clues file you want to use via the `--clues-file` parameter:

 ```bash
 python actorle_solver.py \